Carlkai-Dev/Doctor-Cat/README.md

-DC: Doctor Cat!
+# DC: Doctor Cat!
-Doctor Cat! is a light-hearted 2D shooter where you play as a heroic cat doctor fending off waves of viruses in a pixel-art world.
-This was a one-week solo project created in Unity to sharpen my skills in gameplay programming, UI design, and polish.

-How to Play
-Move: Arrow Keys or WASD

-Shoot: Automatically fires forward

-Boost: Hold Left Ctrl for a temporary speed boost

-Fast Shooting Buff: Press Spacebar for rapid fire (limited time)

-Your mission is simple: survive the virus outbreak as long as you can!
-Collect power-ups, avoid enemies, and rack up your score.
+**Doctor Cat!** is a light-hearted 2D pixel shooter made in Unity.
+You play as an adorable cat doctor defending against an endless wave of viruses.
+Use power-ups, dodge threats, and survive as long as you can while racking up points and saving the day!

+---

- Features
+##  Gameplay Features

-Simple, responsive player controls
+- Smooth player movement with 4-direction control
+- Auto-shooting mechanic with score-based gameplay

-Speed boost and fast-shooting buffs
+- Speed boost (CTRL) and fast-shooting (SPACE) buffs
+- HP system with animated UI hearts

-Game Over screen with fade transitions
+- Game Over screen with smooth fade transitions
+- Power-up healing system with randomized spawns

-UI with live score, high score, and cooldown indicators
+- Fully animated UI cooldown indicators

-Polished visuals and feedback (flashes, screen shake, SFX)

-Mobile-friendly layout and UI scaling

-What I Learned
-This project helped me practice:

-Implementing shooting mechanics and player buffs

-Creating animated UI and responsive screen scaling

-Using LeanTween for transitions and effects
+- Scrolling background and screen shake effects

-Managing game state (pause, game over, scoring, HP)

-Designing with polish and player feedback in mind
+---

+## Project Details

+- 🧑‍⚕️ **Role:** Solo Developer (Carlos Rondon)
+- 🛠️ **Engine:** Unity 6
+- ⏱️ **Development Time:** 1 week
+- 🎯 **Focus Areas:** Gameplay systems, player feedback, UI polish, rapid prototyping

+---

+##  How to Play

+- **Move:** WASD or Arrow Keys
+- **Shoot:** Automatically fires forward
+- **Speed Boost:** Hold `Left Ctrl`
+- **Fast Shooting Buff:** Press `Spacebar`
+- **Collect Hearts:** Restore 1 HP (only if you're not at max)
+- **Avoid Enemies:** Colliding will reduce your HP

+Survive as long as possible while increasing your score.
+The game ends when your health runs out.

+---

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).